 Cecilia “Lia” Uy-Tioco earned her Ph.D. in Cultural Studies from George Mason University.
 She grew up in the Philippines where she received an A.B. in Interdisciplinary Studies with a focus on Communication and Legal Management from the Ateneo de Manila University.
-Dr. Uy-Tioco also has a Certificate in Publishing from the Radcliffe Publishing Course at Harvard University, an M.A. in Individualized Study/Publishing from New York University, and an M.A. in Media Studies from the New School University.
+Dr. Uy-Tioco also holds a Certificate in Publishing from the Radcliffe Publishing Course at Harvard University, an M.A. in Individualized Study/Publishing from New York University, and an M.A. in Media Studies from the New School University.

 As an interdisciplinary scholar, Dr. Uy-Tioco’s research is primarily engaged in interrogating the relationships between media, culture, and globalization.
 In particular, she is interested in the deployment and adoption of new media technologies in the developing world as well in transnational communities.
 More specifically, her research centers on the Philippine telecom industry and Philippine migrant communities in the United States.
 Her work is motivated by an interest in analyzing unequal power relationships within larger processes of globalization, particularly as these unequal power relationships connect to theoretical debates over the meaning of modernity in the developing world.
 Dr. Uy-Tioco’s research is grounded in a critical media and cultural studies approach, which provides not only an analysis of media texts and technologies, but further situates these texts and technologies as part of larger social, cultural, political, and economic contexts.